Wasserstein Distance, Fourier Series and Applications: Proof of Theorem 1

 We compute the amount of mass moved from $x$ to $y$ and see that it is given by

 since $k \in c(x,y)$ implies that $\sin{(kx)}$ and $\sin{(ky)}$ have opposite sign.
 Likewise, the amount of mass transported from $y$ to $x$ is given by

-These two quantities, the total planned transport from $x$ to $y$ and the transport from $y$ to $x$, are positive: however, we clearly do not actually have to transport their sum but merely their difference.
-The way the transport plan is set up, one of the absolute values of a term is multiplied with its signature and $|x| \sign(x) = x$ has the effect that one of the absolute value signs disappears which introduces an oscillatory term.
+These two quantities, the total planned transport from $x$ to $y$ and the transport from $y$ to $x$, are nonnegative: however, we clearly do not actually have to transport their sum but merely their difference (as described in step (3) above).
+The way the transport plan is set up, one of the absolute values of a term is multiplied with its signature, and $|x| \sign(x) = x$ has the effect that one of the absolute value signs disappears, which introduces an oscillatory term.
 The actual amount of mass $A$ being transported (from either $x$ to $y$ or from $y$ to $x$) is

 We use Cauchy-Schwarz to bound the $2p-$th power of the $p-$Wasserstein distance from above